What does a judge do? What does it mean to be judged? Have mom or dad ever had to stand in front of a judge (hmmm this could be interesting)?

 The Bible isn’t a book about us.
 It’s a book about God and how much he loves us.
 All of the stories in the Bible were written by God so that we can know who he is.
 God wants us to know him and know what he’s like.
 And the best way to know God is to know Jesus.
 This means that all the stories in the Bible will help point us to Jesus.

 There’s a story in the book of Exodus that does just that.
-It points to Jesus and shows us what God is like.
-The story is about the Hebrews.
-God rescued the Hebrews from slavery in Egypt, and now he is leading them to the place where they will worship him, a place called Sinai.
-But on the way to Sinai the Hebrew people keep getting thirsty and hungry, and they keep getting mad at Moses, and they keep doubting God’s love.
+The story is about the Hebrews on the way to Mount Sinai.
+The Hebrew people keep getting thirsty and hungry, and they keep getting mad at Moses, and they keep doubting God’s love.

 One day the people got so mad that they decided to put Moses on trial.
 Do you know what a trial is?
 A trial is when someone is accused of doing something bad, a crime, and then they must stand up in front of a judge.
 If the judge says that they are guilty then the person will be punished.
 The Hebrews wanted to judge Moses.
 They thought he was a bad leader and was trying to hurt them.
 Some people even wanted to kill him.

 But Moses told the people that they weren’t just judging him, they were judging God.
 Listen to what Moses said to them:

 Exodus 17:2.
 Therefore the people quarreled with Moses and said, “Give us water to drink.”
 And Moses said to them, “Why do you quarrel with me?
 Why do you test the Lord?”

 Moses said that they were “testing” or judging God.
 Do you think the people should judge God?